 Education and Career Accomplishments

 From 1994 to 1998, Matyjaszewski served as head of the Department of Chemistry and assisted in recruiting additional faculty with strengths in polymer chemistry.
 At the same time, he formed a research consortium with various industrial corporations to expand the understanding of controlled radical polymerization, including ATRP, and accelerate the transfer of this technology to different commercial applications.
 A second consortium, formed under his leadership in 2001, continues and expands these efforts, training university and industrial scientists in procedures for responsive polymeric material development.
-Matyjaszewski is a co-inventor on 36 issued U.S. patented technologies, holds 107 international patents and has 26 active U.S. patent applications.
+Over 55 companies from Europe, Asia and North America have been members of these consortia.
+Matyjaszewski is a co-inventor on 50 issued U.S. patented technologies, holds 147 international patents and has 36 U.S. patent applications pending approval.

 Awards and Recognition

-Matyjaszewski has received numerous awards for his work, including the 2011 Wolf Prize, 2009 Presidential Green Chemistry Challenge Award.
-He has been honored by the American Chemical Society with their 2011 Hermann F. Mark Award, 2011 Applied Polymer Science Award, 2007 Hermann F. Mark Senior Scholar Award, 2004 Cooperative Research Award in Polymer Science & Engineering, 2002 Polymer Chemistry Award, and the 1995 Carl S. Marvel Creative Polymer Chemistry Award.
-He also received the 2012 Dannie-Heineman Prize from Goettingen Academy of Sciences, 2012 Prize from Société Chimique de France, 2011 Japanese Society Polymer Science Award and 2005 UK Macro Medal for outstanding achievements in polymer science, 1995 Humboldt Award for Senior U.S. Scientists and a 1989 Presidential Young Investigator Award from the National Science Foundation.
-In 2010, he was elected as Fellow of the American Chemical Society and Fellow of Polymer Chemistry Division, in 2006, he was elected a member of the U.S. National Academy of Engineering and in 2012 a foreign member of Russian Academy of Sciences and a honorary fellow of Chinese Chemical Society.
+Matyjaszewski has received numerous awards for his work, including the Inaugural AkzoNobel North American Science Award (ACS) 2013, the 2012 Société Chimique de France Prize, 2012 Dannie-Heineman Prize from the Goettingen Academy of Sciences 2011 Wolf Prize in Chemistry, 2011 Japanese Society for Polymer Science Award and 2009 Presidential Green Chemistry Challenge Award.
+He has been honored by the American Chemical Society with their inaugural 2013 AkzoNobel North America Science Award, 2011 Herman F. Mark Award, 2011 Applied Polymer Science Award, 2007 Herman F. Mark Senior Scholar Award, 2004 Cooperative Research Award in Polymer Science & Engineering, 2002 Polymer Chemistry Award, and the 1995 Carl S. Marvel Creative Polymer Chemistry Award.
+He also received the 2005 UK Macro Medal for outstanding achievements in polymer science, 1995 Humboldt Award for Senior U.S. Scientists and a 1989 Presidential Young Investigator Award from the National Science Foundation.
+In 2010, he was elected as Fellow of the American Chemical Society, in 2006, he was elected a member of the U.S. National Academy of Engineering and in 2014 he was elected a Fellow of National Academy of Inventors (NAI).
+He is also a member of Russian Academy of Sciences and honorary member of Chinese Chemical Society and Israel Chemical Society.

 Matyjaszewski’s work has been well recognized in his native country of Poland.
-In 2012 he received Maria Sklodowska-Curie Medal from the Polish Chemical Society and, in 2004, the Annual Prize of the Foundation of Polish Science, referred to as the Polish Nobel Prize.
+In 2012 He received Marie Sklodowska-Curie Medal from Polish Chemical Society and in 2004, the Annual Prize of the Foundation of Polish Science, referred to as the Polish Nobel Prize.
 In 2005 he became a foreign member of the Polish Academy of Science, and in 2007, he received an honorary degree from Lodz Polytechnic in Poland.
-He has also received honorary degrees from the University of Ghent, Belgium, Russian Academy of Sciences, University of Athens, Greece and Polytechnic Institute in Toulouse, France.
+He has also received honorary degrees from the University of Ghent, Belgium, Russian Academy of Sciences, University of Athens, Greece, Polytechnic Institute in Toulouse, France, and Pusan National University, South Korea and Université Pierre et Marie Curie in Paris, France.